yoichimichael/oo-relationships-astronaut-review/README.md

 ### Domain Modeling

 First step is to model the domain you are building out.
-As a non-discriminatory cult recruitment platform, `Cult`s will have many `Follower`s while `Follower`s will be allowed to join many `Cult`s.
-How do they keep track of this? `BloodOath`s of course!
-You cannot join a `Cult` without making a `BloodOath`.
+As tracking application for all of NASA, `Shuttle`s will have many `Astronaut`s while `Astronaut`s will be allowed to selected to ride on many `Shuttle`s.
+How do they keep track of this?
+Individual `Mission`s of course!
+You cannot join a `Shuttle` without being selected for a `Mission`.

 * What are your models?
 * What does your schema look like?